TwoWaySix/dagobah/README.md

-# SICILIA - SImple Continuous Integration LIghtweight Automation
+# JABBA - Json for A Better Build Automation